Francis Julius LeMoyne

-Early life
+Career

 LeMoyne was the son of Nancy McCuly and John Julius LeMoyne.

 He graduated from Washington College (now Washington & Jefferson College) in 1815 and Jefferson Medical College in 1826 but first matriculated in 1821 as member of University of Pennsylvania School of Medicine's Class of 1825.

-He became a member of the American Anti-Slavery Society, gave public lectures beside his home and travelled to U.S. slave states to lecture also, and in 1841, 1844, and 1847 ran as a candidate with the Abolition party for the Governor of Pennsylvania.
-He may have been the Vice Presidential candidate on the Liberty Party ticket of 1840, under James G. Birney; the ticket garnered 4,000 votes nationwide.
+LeMoyne was active in the abolitionist movement in Pennsylvania, serving as a manager of the American Anti-Slavery Society from 1837 to 1840, and later as vice president of the American and Foreign Anti-Slavery Society.
+He was an agent of the Underground Railroad.
+His opposition to slavery led him to leave his New School Presbyterian church.
+LeMoyne was nominated for vice president in the 1840 United States presidential election by an abolitionist meeting at Warsaw, New York, but declined.
+He subsequently ran for governor of Pennsylvania on the Liberty Party ticket in 1841, 1845, and 1847, without success.
+He supported Gerrit Smith in the 1848 United States presidential election, but afterward joined the more moderate Free Soil Party.
+He joined the Republican Party following the collapse of the Free Soilers in 1854.

 Death

-On October 14, 1879 Julius LeMoyne died of Heart Attack at Washington, Pennsylvania, United States at the age 81.
+On October 14, 1879, Julius LeMoyne died of a heart attack at Washington, Pennsylvania, United States at the age 81.
 His body was cremated at LeMoyne Crematory.

 Crematory

 Deducing that decomposing bodies in local cemeteries were contaminating the water supplies and making the citizens sick, Dr. Lemoyne set out to build the first crematory in the United States.
 The crematory was finished in 1876 on his own land, perched atop a location known locally as Gallow's Hill.
 The first cremation took place on December 6, 1876.
 In 1901, after 41 more cremations were performed (with Dr. LeMoyne being the third), the crematory was closed.

 Today, the structure can be found in the same location off of South Main Street.